signalfx/splunk-extension-wrapper/docs/README.md

 ### Buffering

 This mode sacrifices real-time characteristic and aims to minimize the impact on a monitored function.
-Data points will be buffered internally and send every interval that has been configured.
+Data points will be buffered internally and sent every interval that has been configured.
 Unfortunately, this mode comes with a pitfall that is rooted in the AWS extension architecture.
 Namely, the last chunk of buffered data points can be sent with a significant delay, because Lambda may freeze the execution environment.
-This happens when each process in the execution environment for has completed and there are no pending events.
+This happens when each process in the execution environment has completed and there are no pending events.

-This mode is best suited for functions that can sacrifice realm-time feedback.
+This mode is better for users who do not need near real-time feedback and don't want to increase function latency.

 ## Installation